The generalized distance spectrum of a graph and applications: Introduction

 Following~\cite{Brouwer.Cohen.Neumaier.book, Koolen.Shpectorov.94, vanDam.Haemers.02, vanDam.Koolen.Tanaka.16}, we say that $G$ is {\bf distance-regular} if this number is a function only of the distance between $x,y$, i.e.

 Now choose any pair $x,y$ with $d(x,y) = i$, and define $n^i_{jk}$ as the size of this set. \end{define}

-One of the main results of this paper is that if $G$ is distance-regular, or $G$ is a Cartesian product of distance-regular graphs, then the eigenvalues of $\mc{M}(f;G)$ are linear in the components $f_i$; moreover, we produce below an algorithm for computing the coefficients of the linear expression.
+One of the main results of this paper is that \cb{(Theorem~\ref{thm:main})} if $G$ is distance-regular, or \cb{(Theorem~\ref{thm:sum})} if $G$ is a Cartesian product of distance-regular graphs, then the eigenvalues of $\mc{M}(f;G)$ are linear in the components $f_i$ and there is an algorithm for computing the coefficients of the linear expression. \cb{(This algorithm requires us to diagonalize a $(d+1)\times(d+1)$ matrix but this single diagonalization is enough to completely determine the spectrum.)} Since in this case the spectrum is linear in the $f_m$, the choice $f_m = z^m$ gives the generating functions of the formulas for general $f$, and this gives a compact representation of the spectrum. \cb{We also present conditions guaranteeing positive-definiteness of the matrix $\mc{M}(f;G)$ in Section~\ref{sec:positivity} and relate these conditions to embeddability properties of the graph in Section~\ref{sec:hierarchy}.}

-There are many infinite families of distance-regular graphs known (see~\cite{Brouwer.Cohen.Neumaier.book, vanDam.Koolen.Tanaka.16} for many examples) and their adjacency spectrum, Laplacian spectrum, distance spectrum, etc. have been studied in great detail.
-Our proof is a generalization of well-known techniques for distance-regular graphs, but is new in this general framework.
+There are many infinite families of distance-regular graphs known (see~\cite{Brouwer.Cohen.Neumaier.book, vanDam.Koolen.Tanaka.16} for many examples) and their adjacency spectrum, Laplacian spectrum, distance spectrum, etc. have been studied in great detail. \cb{Our proof is a generalization of both the classical techniques for distance-regular graphs~\cite{Godsil.Royle.book, Brouwer.Haemers.book, Brouwer.Cohen.Neumaier.book} and on more recent techniques for the classical distance spectrum~\cite{Atik.Panigrahi.15}.}

-Since the spectrum is linear in the $f_m$, if we make the choice $f_m = z^m$, then we further obtain $d+1$ spectral polynomials associated to a distance-regular graph $G$ which serve as generating functions of the formulas for general $f$, and this gives a compact representation of the spectrum.